iVis-at-Bilkent/cytoscape.js-layout-utilities/README.md

 1- shift amount needed: an array of shift amounts (dx, dy).
 Each element in the corrosponding (same index) input comoponent should be shifted by this amount.
-2- aspectRatio: the aspect ratio of the resulting packed components 3- fullness: the fullness of the resulting packed components
+2- aspectRatio: the aspect ratio of the resulting packed components 3- fullness: the fullness of the resulting packed components 4- adjustedFullness = the adjusted fullness (with respect to desired aspect ratio) of the resulting packed components

 ## Default Options